 Q. How much time should I allow for a deviation to be investigated?

 A. Interpreting standard deviation often depends on the length of time it takes to complete an investigation.
 This can change depending on the complexity of the circumstances involved.
 Simple deviations can be completed in a short time frame, but more involved deviations will take longer.
 We recommend you set a root cause investigation time frame that is reasonable for the size of your organization.
 For example, you might indicate that investigations will be completed between 30–60 days after the documented deviation.
 This gives you some flexibility to conduct a proper search during root cause problem solving.

 Q. Are out-of-specification (OOS) results considered deviations?

 A. No. OOS results need to be investigated separately due to the potential impact to the product.
 If the root cause of the OOS cannot be attributed to laboratory error, you should initiate a deviation/investigation.
-In conclusion, determine what happened during your product manufacturing that attributed to the erroneous laboratory result.
+Additionally, a separate root cause tree can help determine what happened during product manufacturing that led to the erroneous laboratory result.

 Volume 45, Issue 4